New York Rangers

 Originally drafted by the Dallas Stars in 2009, he has also spent time with the Boston Bruins, Florida Panthers, and Pittsburgh Penguins before joining the Rangers.

-Meanwhile, the Sharks acquire Brisson, a 23-year-old forward and former first-round pick (2020), who played college hockey at the University of Michigan.
-The Los Angeles native adds young talent to San Jose’s rebuilding effort.
+Meanwhile, the Rangers acquired Brisson, a 23-year-old forward and former first-round pick (2020) who played college hockey at the University of Michigan.

-This move strengthens Vegas’ roster with a familiar face, while the Sharks continue to stockpile future assets as they look toward the future.
+This move strengthens Vegas’ roster with a familiar face, while the Rangers continue to stockpile future assets as they make roster changes.

 Next: Oilers Lose Ekholm, Klingberg vs Canadiens: Trade Deadline News